nhsuk/manage-vaccinations-in-schools/docs/rake-tasks.md

 If none of the arguments are provided (`rake organisations:create_hpv`), the user will be prompted for responses.

 This creates a new organisation with an HPV programme.
+It also creates a single "generic" team with the same contact details for use in the community clinics.

 ## Users